Who among the widows in the Bible do you know the stories?

 What can we learn from her?

-Anna’s story is short, isn’t it?
-In fact, it was only during Jesus’ dedication ceremony was she mentioned in the Bible.
+Anna’s story is short.
+In fact, she was mentioned only during Jesus’ dedication ceremony.

-Yet, in this rare instance, she has done a very significant role in proclaiming the advent of the Lamb of God Who would take away the sin of the world through His blood.
+Yet, in this rare instance, she has played a very significant role in proclaiming the advent of the Lamb of God, Who would take away the sins of the world through His blood.

-Aside from this, Anna demonstrated a life of dedicated service to God as a prophetess.
+Aside from this, Anna demonstrated a life of dedicated service to Him as a prophetess.

-Despite her old age, she never left the temple where she would fast and pray day and night.
-And as we’ve learned earlier, she would preach about Jesus to those people anticipating the redemption of Jerusalem (Luke 2:37-38).
+Despite her old age, she never left the temple, where she fasted and prayed day and night.
+And as we learned earlier, she preached about Jesus to those people anticipating the redemption of Jerusalem (Luke 2:37-38).

 3) Abigail